Local government in Queensland: The dual system

 The Queensland Government passed the Local Government Act 1878 in August of that year.
-According to the Act, the function of municipal councils was to maintain "the good rule and government of the municipality" and to provide public services and amenities.
-Examples of such anticipated by the Act included parks and reserves, libraries, cemeteries, water and sanitation services, roads, bridges, wharves, street lighting, public health, fire prevention, the regulation of building construction, and the regulation and issuing of a range of licences for uses of land.
-It made provision for the creation of additional municipalities to be known as Cities, Boroughs, or Shires, either upon or without petition.
+According to the act, the function of municipal councils was to maintain "the good rule and government of the municipality" and to provide public services and amenities.
+Examples of such anticipated by the act included parks and reserves, libraries, cemeteries, water and sanitation services, roads, bridges, wharves, street lighting, public health, fire prevention, the regulation of building construction, and the regulation and issuing of a range of licences for uses of land.
+It made provision for the creation of additional municipalities to be known as cities, boroughs, or shires, either upon or without petition.
 Any man or woman over the age of 21 who was liable to be rated on any property in the district was eligible to vote in elections, which were to be held every February.
-In most other respects, the Local Government Act followed on from the 1864 Act.
+In most other respects, the Local Government Act 1878 followed on from the 1864 act.

-The Act was modelled on the Victorian Local Government Act 1874, but the legislation soon proved unsuitable to Queensland's requirements given its large, sparsely populated areas.
-The Government's response was the Divisional Boards Act 1879, which intended to extend local government to those areas of Queensland which could not be included in municipalities.
-The Act divided all lands in the Colony not already included into municipalities into 74 divisions, each governed by a Board of between 3 and 9 members.
+The act was modelled on the Victorian Local Government Act 1874 (38 Vict.
+No. 506 (Vic.)), but the legislation soon proved unsuitable to Queensland's requirements given its large, sparsely populated areas.
+The government's response was the Divisional Boards Act 1879, which intended to extend local government to those areas of Queensland which could not be included in municipalities.
+The act divided all lands in the colony not already included into municipalities into 74 divisions, each governed by a Board of between three and nine members.
 Elections were to be conducted by postal ballot.